sachsy/hacks-n-notes/computer-science/algorithms/selection_sort.md

 ### Pseudo code

-1. find the minimum value in the array
+1. Find the minimum value in the array.
-2. swap it for the first item
+2. Swap it for the first item.
-3. find the minimum value in the rest of the array
+3. Find the minimum value in the rest of the array.
-4. swap it for the second item
+4. Swap it for the second item.
-5. repeat until reaching the last slot.
+5. Repeat until reaching the last slot.

 ## Asymptotic analysis